 - 1. If your solution includes a package, upload the new version of your managed package to the Publishing Console. - 2.
 Log in to the Salesforce Partner Community. - 3.
 Click the Publishing tab. - 4.
 To request a follow-up review for external code: - a.
 Click the Packages tab. - b.
 Find the solution version that you want to submit. - 5.
 To request a follow-up review for an API-only solution: - a.
 On the Listings tab, find and open your listing. - b.
 Click the solution-type tab.
 The tab name corresponds to the type of solution you're listing: App, Component, Flow, and so on. - 6.
 Click Submitted. - 7.
 If you're prompted to continue, click Next.
 You're guided through the options and settings that require your input.
 Update information as needed. - 8.
 On the payment page, if you're resubmitting a paid solution, review your stored payment information.
 A limited number of follow-up reviews are included in the security review fee paid with your initial submission.
 If you're within the limit, you aren't charged for the follow-up review.
 If you have questions about reviews limits and security review fees, contact your Partner Account Manager or log a support case in the Salesforce Partner Community. - 9.
 Click Submit. - 10.
-Log a security review case in the Salesforce Partner Community.
+To finish resubmitting your solution, log a support case in the Salesforce Partner Community.
+For product, specify Partner Community & AppExchange.
+For topic, specify Security Review.
 Include your package name, ID, and version in the comments.
-Logging a case lets Product Security know that you're resubmitting your solution.

-If anything is missing from your submission, the security review team contacts you on the open case.
+If anything is missing from your submission, the security review team contacts you.
 When everything is in place, we send you an email confirming that your solution is queued for review.
 A follow-up review lasts 2-3 weeks.
 You can expect to receive your report soon after the review is completed.